espressif/esp-test-tools/docs/en/development_stage/index.rst

    .. note::

-      :doc:`Wi-Fi Signaling Test </development_stage/rf_test_items/wifi_signaling_test>` is not used for standard RF certifications and is typically used to evaluate the OTA performance of devices.
+      :doc:`Wi-Fi Signaling Test </development_stage/rf_test_items/wifi_signaling_test>` is not typically required for standard RF certifications; it is primarily used to evaluate the OTA performance of devices.

+.. only:: esp32 or esp32c2 or esp32c3 or esp32c6 or esp32s3

    WFA Certification and Testing Guideline
    =======================================

-   In addition, this repository also provides :doc:`WFA Certification and Testing Guide </development_stage/rf_test_items/wfa_certification_test>`, which provides detailed information about the WFA certification process and testing requirements to help you pass the Wi-Fi Alliance certification.
+   In addition, this repository also provides :doc:`WFA Certification and Testing Guide <wfa_certification_test/wfa_certification_test>`, which provides detailed information about the WFA certification process and testing requirements to help you pass the Wi-Fi Alliance certification.